wesleycamargo/azure-docs.pt-br/articles/dns/dns-operations-recordsets.md

 <properties
-   pageTitle="Gerenciar conjuntos de registros DNS e registros usando o portal do Azure| Microsoft Azure" description="Gerenciando conjuntos de registros DNS e registros no DNS do Azure ao hospedar seu domínio no DNS do Azure.
-Todos os comandos do PowerShell para operações em conjuntos de registros e registros." services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Manage DNS record sets and records by using the Azure portal| Microsoft Azure" description="Managing DNS record sets and records on Azure DNS when hosting your domain on Azure DNS.
+All PowerShell commands for operations on record sets and records." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>